Geeksltd/MSharp.Docs/Tutorials/15/README.md

 }
 ```

-In company class, a new M# method have been used.
-It's `IsPercentage()`, as its name applies, this method is used for showing percentage mark.
+In company class, a new M# method has been used.
+It's `IsPercentage()`, as its name applies, this method is used for showing percentage mark and by calling `.Scale()` method we have limited to two decimal numbers and limit its max and min value by calling `.Min()` and `.Max()` M# fluent method.

 After adding these classes, build **#Model** and after that **Domain** project to make sure everything regarding it is fine.

-## Implementation
+## Implementation: UI

-As we can see in the requrements, we should develop these pages:
+As we can see in the requirements, we should develop these pages:

 - Companies
-  - Add company
+  - Add / Edit Company
--Countries
+- Countries
-  - Add country
+  - Add / Edit Country

-### Company Page
+### Company Pages

 Go to **Pages** folder of **#UI**, right *click > Add > M#*  then create **Company** rootpage: